On This Page

 Fairfield University uses the Common Application as its only application.

-The application deadline for Early Action consideration is November 1, for Early Decision November 15, and for Regular Decision January 15.
+The application deadline for Early Action consideration is November 1, for Early Decision I November 15, and for Early Decision II and Regular Decision January 15.

 Yes.
 Students who consider Fairfield University to be among their top choices for their undergraduate education and who would like to have their application reviewed early may submit their application under our Early Action program.
 Applicants for Early Action must submit a completed application by November 1.

-Fairfield University received over 11,350 applications for undergraduate admission for the Class of 2022.
-Approximately 60% of applicants were offered admission.
-The Class of 2022 has nearly 1,100 students.
+Fairfield University received over 13,300 applications for undergraduate admission for the Class of 2026.
+The Class of 2026 is more than 1,330 students.

 Test Optional Policy

-Fairfield University already uses a holistic review process in the evaluation of our prospective students, looking at all aspects of a student's record in making our admission assessment.
+Fairfield University uses a holistic review process in the evaluation of our prospective students, looking at all aspects of a student's record in making our admission assessment.
 This process reflects our educational mission as a Jesuit institution.
-We believe strongly in the education of the whole person and look for signs of academic and community engagement, factors not well measured by test scores.
+We strongly believe in the education of the whole person and look for signs of academic and community engagement - factors that are not well measured by test scores.

 Based on our research, we know that a student's academic record in high school - including the strength of curriculum and the student's performance in that curriculum - provides the best information about his/her potential success at Fairfield.